Meet the folks who make up the YI team! See below for our staff bios, and for a full directory list, please click here.

 She/Her/Hers

-Aurora is a community organizer and policy advocacy strategist.
+Aurora Harris is a community organizer and policy advocacy strategist.
 Her movement work focuses on storytelling, cultural organizing, and youth leadership development.
-She's the Senior Director of Regional Strategy at Young Invincibles (YI) a young adult research and advocacy group that mobilizes folks to advance solutions on higher education, health care, jobs, & civic engagement.
+She's the Senior Director of Regional Strategy at Young Invincibles (YI), where she is responsible for developing the regional strategy for YI’s five regions and the expansion of regional and state offices in alignment with the organization’s young adult advocacy program.

 Prior to working at Young Invincibles, Aurora served as Executive Director of the Lesbian Health Initiative (LHI).
 During her tenure, she formalized collaborative partnerships and increased the diversity of board leadership, volunteers, and clients served while simultaneously solidifying LHI’s sustainability for years to come.
 Aurora also served as Community Outreach Manager for the Preservation Society of Charleston, where she convened the City’s first coalition of African American preservationist and established the City of Charleston’s Modern Civil Rights Era Historic Marker Trail.